Politics of Myanmar: 2015 election

 Myanmar general elections were held on 8 November 2015.
 These were the first openly contested elections held in Myanmar since 1990.
 The results gave the National League for Democracy an absolute majority of seats in both chambers of the national parliament, enough to ensure that its candidate would become president, while NLD leader Aung San Suu Kyi is constitutionally barred from the presidency.

 The resounding victory of Aung San Suu Kyi's National League for Democracy in 2015 general elections raised hopes for a successful political transition from a closely held military rule to a free democratic system.
 This transition was widely believed to be determining the future of Myanmar.

 According to the results announced by the Union Election Commission on 13 November 2015, the NLD won 238 seats in the lower house and 348 seats in the Pyidaungsu Hluttaw, exceeding the required number to form a government and elect a president.

 2021 military coup and subsequent junta

 The Tatmadaw, under the leadership of Min Aung Hlaing, seized power from the civilian government after detaining Aung San Suu Kyi and other democratically elected leaders in Naypyidaw.
 A military junta, officially the State Administration Council was subsequently established.
+The State Administration Council would later reestablish the position of Prime Minister.
+Nyo Saw would be appointed to this position.

+The State Administration Council or SAC was dissolved in 2025, while the State Security and Peace Commission or SSPC was formed.
+In 2026, SSPC was also dissolved.